nilsvw/IP_ProjectSecurity/README.md

 Running 'python scanner.py' in terminal will run the program

-Can add own Blacklisten Email addresses in blacklist.txt
+Can add own Blacklisted Email addresses in blacklist.txt

 -----
 ## Author